 Why This Rule Exists

-Arizona's county boundaries have shifted over time.
+County boundaries have shifted over time.
 When the legislature creates a new county from part of an existing one, every deed, mortgage, and lien recorded under the old county could suddenly appear to be in the wrong place.
 This statute prevents that disruption.
+The county recorder in the original county does not need to transfer instruments or writings to the new county for them to remain valid.

 Where an instrument has been recorded in the proper county, and any property conveyed or encumbered by the instrument is located within another county subsequently created, the prior record shall not be thereby invalidated or in any manner affected, but shall still continue to be notice of its contents to all persons.